madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 to understand but provides a significant speedup.

 In this article, I show that the rest of the program can be indifferent to which implementation is in use.
-This is done buy proving theorems, which is considerably more time consuming that providing tests.
+This is done by proving theorems, which is considerably more time consuming that providing tests.
 The effort returns in favor the strongest guarantee we can have for the property, a mathematical proof.